wormhole-foundation/wormhole/SECURITY_CONTEXT.md

 Governance actions are infrequent and relevant contracts are expected to process them in a timely way, so we don't need to worry about a scenario where there are so many ongoing governance actions that something like ordering becomes very important.

+### NTT attestations are evaluated against live threshold/transceiver config rather than a snapshot taken when the attestation was recorded

+NTT's `ManagerBase` records each transceiver's attestation as a persistent bit but re-evaluates approval against the *current* threshold and *current* enabled-transceiver set at execution time, rather than against the `(threshold, enabled-set)` that existed when the attestation was recorded.
+The suggested impact is that a historical attestation which was insufficient under an original threshold of 2 or more becomes executable once governance later reduces the threshold to 1, allowing a pre-staged fraudulent `NativeTokenTransfer` to be executed by any permissionless caller.

+**Justification:**
+Once a message has been approved, it is expected that it can proceed.
+Reducing the number of transceivers is a non-trivial administrative action that requires the integrator to have full confidence in the remaining transceiver(s); lowering the threshold deliberately makes the remaining attestations sufficient, which is the intended behavior.

+For the described scenario to result in theft, an attacker must first cause a fraudulent attestation to be recorded against a transceiver.
+Many deployments use the Wormhole Transceiver, where producing such an attestation requires an arbitrary VAA to be emitted.
+Emitting an arbitrary VAA requires a quorum of Guardians to be malicious or compromised, which is out of scope per "Any impact that assumes control over a quorum of signing keys as a precondition" above.
+Absent a compromised attestation source, no insufficient attestation exists to be promoted by a later threshold reduction.